 What is better HTTP or HTTPS?

 From both Security and SEO points of view, HTTPS is way better than HTTP.
 Actually, HTTPS is HTTP with encryption.
 The only major difference between the two is HTTPS uses TLS (SSL) to encrypt normal HTTP requests and responses.
-It also boosts up your SEO ranking and Website Trust.
+It also boosts your SEO ranking and Website Trust.

 Why is the HTTP bad?